 Information Distortion across team verticals

 This could be considered the end-result of incomplete CRM integration across the organization.
-In this scenario, information gets distorted while passing through the retailer to distributor and finally to the manufacturer.
+In this scenario, information gets distorted while passing through the retailer to the distributor and finally to the manufacturer.
 In FMCG, this information distortion is known as the Bullwhip effect.
 It could be the end-result of either wrong implementation or incorrect manual entry.

 As integrated information management is the chief objective of a CRM platform, this could lead to unfavorable assumptions, fairly quickly.